azuredevcollege/trainingdays/day6/challenges/challenge3.md

 a4c8780d68f4        host                host                local 3f2520a5781c        none                null                local
 ```
-When Docker engine is installed, a default bridge network (also called bridge) is created automatically, and newly-started containers connect to it unless otherwise specified.
+When Docker engine is installed, a default bridge network (also called bridge) is created automatically and newly-started containers connect to it unless otherwise specified.
 In addition to that, two other networks are created too.
 Which are host and none.

-All containers without a ```--network``` option specified, are attached to the default bridge network and Containers on the default bridge network can access each other by their IP addresses.
+All containers without a ```--network``` option specified are attached to the default bridge network.
+Containers on the default bridge network can access each other by their IP addresses.
 You can also create user-defined custom bridge networks.
 But we'll come to that later.
-For now let's inspect the default bridge network.
+For now, let's inspect the default bridge network.

 Type:
 ```shell